Awwal41/Awwal41/README.md

 ## 🔬 Research & Development Interests

 - **Computational Materials Science**
-  Modeling and simulation of materials from first principles to atomistic scale using tools like LAMMPS, VASP, and DFT-based methods.
+  Modeling and simulation of materials from first principles to the atomistic scale using tools like LAMMPS, VASP, and DFT-based methods.

 - **Atomic & Molecular Modeling**
   Development of custom interatomic potentials, including ML-driven force fields and multi-scale coupling approaches.

 - **AI & Machine Learning for Materials**
-  Building models to predict material properties, optimize structures, and accelerate discovery using supervised, unsupervised, and reinforcement learning.
+  Building models to predict material and system properties, optimize structures, and accelerate discovery using supervised, unsupervised, and reinforcement learning.

 - **Scientific Software Engineering**
   Design and development of high-performance, extensible simulation pipelines and data analysis tools in Python, C++, and other scientific languages.

 ## 💻 Software Systems & Tools

-- **Backend & Frontend Development**
-  End-to-end system design of data platforms, simulation workflows, and interactive UIs for scientific computing applications.

 - **ML Infrastructure**
   Development of scalable machine learning pipelines, from feature engineering to training, inference, and deployment.